-Prohibited acts that constitute sexual harassment may take a variety of forms.
+Prohibited acts that constitute sexual harassment under this policy may take a variety of forms.
 Examples of the kinds of conduct that may constitute sexual harassment include, but are not limited to:

-- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. unwanted physical and/or sexual contact; - C. threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances; - D. unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls;
+- A. Unwelcome sexual propositions, invitations, solicitations, and flirtations. - B. Unwanted physical and/or sexual contact. - C. Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs, activities, or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances. - D. Unwelcome verbal expressions, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls. - E. Sexually suggestive objects, pictures, graffiti, videotapes, posters, audio recordings or literature, placed in the work or educational environment, that may reasonably embarrass or offend individuals.

-- E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the work or educational environment, which may embarrass or offend individuals; - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another; - H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. inappropriate boundary invasions by an employee or other adult member of the Academy community into a student's personal space and personal life; or - J. verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+- F. Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - G. Asking about, or telling about, sexual fantasies, sexual preferences, or sexual activities; - H. Speculations about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. Giving unwelcome personal gifts such as lingerie that suggest the desire for a romantic relationship; - Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin; - K. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another. - L. Inappropriate boundary invasions by a employee or other adult member of the Academy community into a student's personal space and personal life. - M. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.